longwind48/convo-miner/README.md

 **More specifically:**

-Harness rich human-to-human written dialogues in Project Gutenberg, to generate data for data-driven dialogue systems, aka chatbots.
+Harvest rich human-to-human written dialogues in Project Gutenberg, to generate data for data-driven dialogue systems, aka chatbots.

 **Motivation**: